Sachin0613/PRODIGY_FSWD_01/README.md

 # **Secure User Authentication**
-This project demonstrates the use of **Secure User Authenticationin** a React application created with Vite.
+This project demonstrates the use of **Secure User Authentication** a React application created with Vite.

 ![1 (2)](https://github.com/user-attachments/assets/6e76183a-7b67-46c4-8556-3023d0253111)

-This repository contains a secure authentication application built using React and Tailwind CSS.
+This repository contains a secure authentication application built using React , Tailwind CSS and Type Script.
 The application includes features such as user registration, login, and a protected dashboard.
 The background image for the application is fetched from Unsplash.

 # **Features**